.png)

 Corri Flaker Fraser

 Director of the Center for Social Change and Belonging at Penn State University with affiliate appointments in African Studies, Philosophy, and Law.
-He has over 15 years of experience in diversity, equity, and inclusion (DEI) as an educator, advocate, student affairs practitioner, and consultant, he brings deep expertise in creating inclusive learning and working environments.
+He has over 15 years of diversity, equity, and inclusion (DEI) experience working as an educator, advocate, student affairs practitioner, and consultant creating inclusive learning and working environments.
 As a first-generation college graduate, he holds degrees in Political Science, Philosophy, Economics, Philosophy (M.A.), and a J.D., and is currently a Doctoral Candidate in Education at Penn State.